dwgan/wallpass/index.md

 Note this guide can only be used by individual users.
 It is forbidden for commercial use.

-# Server
+# How to Set up a Server

 Refer to this [site](https://github.com/233boy/v2ray).

-# Client on different platforms
+# How to use Client on different platforms

 ## Windows/Linux User